react-navigation/react-navigation.github.io/versioned_docs/version-8.x/drawer-layout.md

 Callback which returns a react element to render as the content of the drawer.

-##### `layout`

-Object containing the layout of the container.
-Defaults to the dimensions of the application's window.

 ##### `drawerPosition`

 Position of the drawer on the screen.
 Defaults to `right` in RTL mode, otherwise `left`.